Skip to content

 __init__(ci_test, find_markov_boundary_matrix_fun=None)

-Initialize the rsl algorithm with the conditional independence test to use.
+Initialize the RSL algorithm with the conditional independence test to use.

 Parameters: